Peripatoides suteri: Distribution

 This species was once thought to have a narrow distribution near the type locality in the Taranaki region on the west coast of the North Island of New Zealand.
 Specimens assigned to this species, however, have since been found elsewhere on the North Island.
 Specimens have been found not only around Lake Rotokare and Dawson Falls in the Taranaki region but also as far east as Whakapapa Village and the Central Plateau and as far north as the Coromandel Peninsula and the Waitākere Ranges.
-Some specimens have been collected as far as 276 km away from the type locality.

 Phylogeny

 A phylogenetic analysis of the genus Peripatoides based on molecular data places all specimens of P. suteri collected from several sites throughout its range in a single clade distinct from all the other clades representing other species in a phylogenetic tree.
 This analysis also identifies the species P. indigo as the closest relative of P. suteri.
 The species P. indigo is found on the northwest corner of the South Island of New Zealand.